top of page

 Those early days

-Born in Brooklyn, New York, Marian Renta is an American singer-songwriter, record producer, and pianist known for her highly emotive singing style, unique vocal tone, and elaborate songwriting.
-Extensively trained in music, she was brought up in Newport News suburbia by her father—a former disc jockey, in southeast Virginia.
-She was formally trained as a pianist in middle school and classically trained as pianist and composer in high school during a time when post-grunge dominated the airwaves.
+Born in Brooklyn, New York, Marian Renta was brought up in Newport News suburbia by her father—a former disc jockey, in southeast Virginia where she received an extensive and nurtured education in music.
+She was formally trained as a pianist in middle school and classically trained as pianist and composer in high school during a time when post-grunge dominated the airwaves and the pop-hip-hop fusion was in its infancy.
 By ninth grade, she had gravitated towards her school’s music lab and began learning how to engineer audio and produce music.
 As a life-long poet up to that point, Marian began writing songs and producing demos, ultimately spreading them around circles of friends and other musicians and singers.
-One of these songs caught the attention of the school’s music director, John Boyles, and he would subsequently allot studio time for Marian to further her craft.
+One of these songs caught the attention of the school’s music lab director, and he would subsequently allot studio time for Marian to further her craft.
 Throughout high school, she was an active member of the school choir, the pianist and choir member of the Baptist church she attended, and pianist of the Woodside High School Jazz Ensemble.

 Return to music and Headfirst